TCU’s basketball roster remains ‘work-in-progress’ after two more officially sign

 TCU basketball coach Jamie Dixon officially announced the signing of George Mason grad transfer Jaire Grayer and Findlay Prep [Henderson, Nevada] standout Taryn Todd on Wednesday.

-That pushes the Frogs incoming class to nine players with six scholarship holdovers from last year’s squad, including Desmond Bane and Kevin Samuel, who return after testing the NBA Draft waters this offseason.
+That pushes the Frogs incoming class to nine players with six scholarship holdovers from last year’s squad, including Desmond Bane and Kevin Samuel, who return after testing the NBA Draft waters this off-season.

-For now, TCU has 15 players on its roster but roster completion remains a “work in progress” as the NCAA limits men’s programs to 13 scholarship players.
+For now, TCU has 15 players on its roster, but roster completion remains a “work in progress” as the NCAA limits men’s programs to 13 scholarship players.
 The Frogs are expected to have their roster trimmed to 13 scholarship players by July 1, which means there will be some attrition in the next month.

 Bane, the Frogs’ leading scorer from last season, and Samuel, an athletic center, headline the returning group, along with guards Kendric Davis and R.J.
 Nembhard, and big men Lat Mayen and Russell Barlow.
 Kouat Noi is not returning as he’s all-in pursuing a professional career, as he told the Star-Telegram last month.